jbatalle/queds/README.md

 ### Deployment Options
 You can choose how to deploy the application based on your needs:

-1. `docker-compose.yml` for a complete environment
+1. `docker-compose.yml` for a simplified environment
+   - Uses SQLite instead of PostgreSQL and an internal dictionary instead of Redis.
+2. `docker-compose.full.yml` for a complete environment
    - Includes extra services: PostgreSQL (TimescaleDB) and Redis.
-2. `docker-compose.devel.yml` for simplified environment
-   - Uses SQLite instead of PostgreSQL and an internal dictionary instead of Redis.

 ### Docker compose
-Deploy everything with docker-compose (including external services: redis + nginx + timescaledb):
+Deploy everything with docker-compose:
 ```
-docker-compose build (also you can use --parallel)
+docker-compose build --parallel
 docker-compose up
 ```
 Check the VUE_APP_BACKEND_URL environment variable in docker-compose.yml.